WeblateOrg/weblate/docs/admin/addons.rst

 .. hint::

-   Component discovery addon uses :ref:`internal-urls`.
+   Component discovery add-on uses :ref:`internal-urls`.
 It’s a convenient way to share VCS setup between multiple components.
 Linked components use the local repository of the main component set up by filling ``weblate://project/main-component`` into the :ref:`component-repo` field (in :guilabel:`Manage` ↓ :guilabel:`Settings` ↓